-Generate application permissions from the application behavior recording $\qquad \qquad imes$
+Generate application permissions from the application behavior recording $\qquad imes$

 Generate application permissions Select the data source for the application permissions

 Note: The behavior recording has to be started before in the agent remote control settings.

 Select where to obtain the behavior recording from:

 O Local computer

-O Agent on remote computer
+Agent on remote computer

 Results file of the behavior recording

 C:\Users\Administrator\Desktop\test.JSON

 OK Cancel

 - 3. In the next dialog you configure the following: - Select an application (or multiple applications) and specify whether to use the entire path or only the file regardless of where it is stored.
 For example, for browsers we recommend that you use the name without the path. - Specify the access modes you want to create rules for and whether or not to combine multiple files using wildcards.
 Never is recommended for the Execute access mode, because it involves only a limited number of files (and rules to be created from them) that do not require combining.
-With Write file, on the other hand, we recommend that you always use wildcards (even for small numbers) rather than having rules created for each individual file that is written.
+However, when writing files, it always makes sense to use wildcards and not to create rules for each individual file written (even if the number is low).

-Generate application permissions from the ne applicati on behavior record ling × Select the applications you want to generate application permissions for: C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe Use file name without path Select all Select none On the left, select the access modes you wa In the dropdown list on the right, specify wh wildcards: ed by using ✓ Execute Never ~ Load DLL Limited (onl y for large numbers] ) ~ Run script Limited (on y for large numbers) ) ~ Read file Always (ev en for small numbers ;) ~ Write file Always (ev en for small numbers ;) ~ Select all Select none ОК Cancel
+Generate application permissions from the application behavior recording Select the applications you want to generate application permissions for: C:\Windows\System32\WindowsPowers Shell\v1.0\powershell.exe Use file name without path Select all Select none On the left, select the access modes you wa In the dropdown list on the right, specify wh wildcards: ed by using ☑ Execute Never ~ Load DLL Limited (only for large numbers)) ~ Run script Limited (only for large numbers)) ~ Read file Always (even for small numbers s) ~ Write file Always (even for small numbers s) ~ Select all Select none OK Cancel

 4. In the next step, the rules generated automatically are displayed as Autogenerated rule in the node Application behavior rules.
-On the Action tab you can see that the accessing application is allowed (Do not block), all other accesses are blocked.
+The Reaction tab shows that the executing application is allowed (Allow), all other accesses are blocked.